Kennethz0906/BIT2053_Group_Final_Project/README.md

 # Retail Sales Performance Dashboard

 ## Executive Summary
-This project analyzes a retail sales dataset to uncover key business insights regarding sales trends, product performance, and customer segmentation.
-Using Python for data preparation and Power BI for visualization, we developed an interactive dashboard to aid in strategic decision-making.
-Our analysis revealed critical findings such as strong Q4 seasonality, the high profitability of the Technology product category, and the dominance of the West region in sales.
-Based on these insights, we provide actionable recommendations to increase overall profitability by 15%.
+This project our project plan for the BIT2053 Final Group Project.
+We will deeply analyze a real retail sales dataset to simulate a data-driven decision-making process.
+The project includes sourcing, cleaning, and preprocessing of the data using Python, and then designing an interactive Business Intelligence (BI) dashboard using Power BI.
+The final objective is to conclude solid insights on sales trends, product performance, and client profiles to provide actionable business recommendations.
+The project will demonstrate our understanding of the end-to-end data analysis life cycle and our ability to apply computational thinking to solve business problems.

 ## Problem Statement
 In the competitive retail landscape, businesses often struggle to make sense of large volumes of transactional data.
 This project addresses three core business problems:
-1.  **Identifying Sales Trends:** Understanding seasonal patterns to improve inventory planning and marketing campaigns.
+1.  **Identifying Sales Trends:** Understanding sales and quantity sold fluctuate over time (monthly/quarterly)
-2.  **Evaluating Product Portfolio:** Determining which product categories and sub-categories are most profitable to optimize assortment and pricing strategies.
+2.  **Evaluating Product Portfolio:** Determining Which product categories (Electronics, Clothing, Beauty) generate the highest revenue, and what are the best-selling products
 3.  **Analyzing Customer and Geographic Distribution:** pinpointing the most valuable customer segments and regions to allocate marketing resources efficiently.

 ## Dataset Source